Coconut oil

 This section has been translated automatically.

-Monographs on medicinal uses do not exist.
-The oil is commonly used for inflammatory dental diseases, for poorly healing wounds.
+There are nomonographs on medicinal applications.
+The oil is popularly used for inflammatory dental diseases and poorly healing wounds.
 It can also be used for skin and lip care.
-In the cosmetic industry the oil is used for soaps and creams.
+In the cosmetics industry, the oil is used for soaps and creams.

 Literature